-In spite of the unflattering nickname pig squeak, bergenia plants continue to enchant gardeners with their large glossy leaves and pert springtime flowers.
-Foliage is mostly evergreen in milder climates, exhibiting a rich bronze color in the fall and winter.
-The leaves are quite attractive in their own right, but when the April flowers emerge and are held aloft on stiff stems, glowing in dappled shade, you'll know you've selected a winner for the perennial flower border.
+In spite of the unflattering nickname pig squeak, bergenia plants (Bergenia cordifolia) have long enchanted gardeners with their large glossy leaves and pert springtime flowers.
+(The nickname comes from the sound the leaves make when they're rubbed together.)
+Bergenia foliage is mostly evergreen in milder climates, exhibiting a rich bronze color in the fall and winter.
+The leaves are quite attractive in their own right, but when your begenia's April flowers emerge and are held aloft on stiff stems, glowing in dappled shade, you'll know you've selected a winner for your perennial flower border.

 |Common Name||Pig squeak, winter begonia, elephant's ears|